College of Natural and Health Sciences

 - University-Wide Credit

-This program, offered through the cooperation of the School of Chemistry and Biochemistry, School of Earth Sciences and School of Mathematics, focuses on the laws, principles and mathematical foundations of physics.
+This program, offered through the cooperation of the School of Mathematical Sciences, focuses on the laws, principles and mathematical foundations of physics.

 This emphasis is an excellent preparation for graduate school in mathematics, applied mathematics, physics, mathematical physics or other similar programs.
 It is also excellent preparation for many types of positions in industry or in research laboratories.

 Program Admission Requirements:

 Academic Good Standing

 - A research project, completed in PHYS 470, is required for all emphases except secondary teaching.
 HON 451 may be substituted for PHYS 470.

 - A 2.0 GPA or better is required in PHYS prefix courses for graduation.